Overview

 Figure 2: Technical Energy Efficiency Index

-Overall, Luxembourg shows a consistent upward trend in energy efficiency efforts, with the total energy savings reaching 0.87 Mtoe in 2022, i.e. 30% of the final consumption that year.
-Total energy savings grow steadily over the years, mostly driven by contributions from the residential, service and industry sectors.
-These savings can mostly be attributed to the introduction and the strengthening of the energy performance regulation for residential and non-residential buildings and to the efforts of the voluntary agreement in the industry sector.
+Source: ODYSSEEOverall, Luxembourg shows a consistent upward trend in energy efficiency efforts, with total energy savings reaching 0.92 Mtoe in 2023, equal to 33% of the final consumption that year.
+Savings increase steadily over time, driven mainly by the residential, service and industry sectors.
+These gains result from the introduction and later strengthening of the energy performance regulation for residential and service buildings, as well as from the continued efforts of the voluntary agreement in the industry sector.
+The transport sector shows very slow progress and only begins to contribute notable savings after 2017, mainly due to the promotion of low emission vehicles, zero emission vehicles and improved public transport.

 Figure 3: Energy savings by sector